 Because of how it works in practice, and because its name contains ‘chong’, it strongly affects the Chong mo vessel.

-By the way, if you are more interested in what this important organ does in terms of Western medicine, click Liver.
+By the way, if you are more interested in its functions in terms of Western medicine, click Liver.

 On the dorsum surface of the foot, in the angle between the first and second metatarsal bones.